God is not mocked, whatever a man sows, this he will also reap.

 Evolutionists like Hitler treated the Jews, Gypsies, and other groups as inferior.
 He therefore argued that they needed to be eliminated.
 Today, depending on the country, marriages between different people groups often result in persecution for the parents and the children.
 Current attempts at “ethnic cleansing” are the result of hatred of one particular people group toward another.
 Even within segments of the Church, intense prejudice can be seen toward those whose skin is of a different shade.

 All of these problems and many others concerning racism and prejudice could easily be solved if new seeds of truth from God’s Word (properly interpreted alongside scientific fact) were planted and cultivated in our minds.
 To that end, I’ve asked Dr. A. Charles Ware to join me in the writing of this book.
 Charles is an international life coach on race/ethnic reconciliation matters.
 Since 1993, he has spearheaded nearly ten national Multicultural Ministry Conferences and has served on the Race Relations Advisory Team for the Hudson Institute.
-Dr. Ware currently serves as the president of Crossroads Bible College and Senior Pastor of Crossroads Bible Church, both gaining national recognition as leaders modeling multicultural ministry.
+Dr. Ware currently serves as Executive Director of Grace Relations and Special Assistant to the President of The College of Biblical Studies, gaining national recognition as leaders modeling multicultural ministry.
 He lives in Indianapolis, Indiana, with his wife, Sharon, and six children.
 God has blessed us with a wonderful friendship and a common vision for the message of our ministries.

 In chapter 1, “Darwin’s Garden,” we examine the fruit of evolution with respect to racism.
 Racism has shown its ugly face throughout the ages—a consequence of sin and the Fall.
 From continent to continent, we see sad examples of what happens when man’s thinking replaces biblical truth and how racism has been fertilized by the theory of evolution.